paulowe/gcp/gke workloads/gke_persistent_storage/volumes.md

 ## Volumes allow containers within a pod to share data and are necessary for Pods to be stateful

-#### Volume types
+### Volume types
-- Persistent Disk - Long lived (same as GCE Persistent Disk)
+##### 1 .Persistent Disk - Long lived (same as GCE Persistent Disk)

+##### 2. EmptyDir - An empty directory that allows the containers within the Pod to read and write to and from it.
+    - Temporary, Short-lived
-- EmptyDir - Temporary, Short-lived, used to exchange data between containers using file system
+    - Used to exchange data between containers using file system
+    - Deleted if the Pod is removed from a node
+    - Kubernetes creates emptyDir volumes from the node’s local disk, or by using a memory-backed file system

+    **Example of EmptyDir volume objects**

+    - ConfigMap
+    -

-- Networked volumes (such as NFS, Iscazzi)
+##### 3. Networked volumes (such as NFS, Iscazzi)